WSCC-FM

 WSCC-FM (94.3 MHz), also known as "News Radio 94.3 WSC", is a commercial radio station licensed to Goose Creek, South Carolina, and serving the Charleston metropolitan area.
 It airs a news/talk format and is owned by iHeartMedia, Inc. The station's studios and offices are on Houston Northcutt Boulevard in Mount Pleasant.

-Weekdays begin with a news and information show, Mornings with Kelly Golden.
-The rest of the schedule is nationally syndicated programs, mostly from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, The Glenn Beck Program, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+Weekdays begin with an information and interview show shared with WVOC Columbia, Gary David and South Carolina's Morning News.
+The rest of the schedule is nationally syndicated programs, mostly from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, The Glenn Beck Radio Program, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 Weekends feature shows on money, health, law, real estate, home repair and technology, some of which are paid brokered programming.
-Syndicated programs include The Kim Komando Show, The Weekend with Michael Brown, The Ben Ferguson Show, Somewhere in Time with Art Bell and Sunday Night with Bill Cunningham.
-Every Sunday, WSCC-FM broadcasts the 11:00 am service of St. Matthew's Lutheran Church.
+Syndicated weekend programs include The Kim Komando Show, The Weekend with Michael Brown, The Ben Ferguson Show, Somewhere in Time with Art Bell and Sunday Nights with Bill Cunningham.
 Most hours begin with an update from Fox News Radio.

 WSCC-FM has an effective radiated power (ERP) of 25,000 watts.
 The transmitter is on Venning Road in Mount Pleasant.
 WSCC-FM broadcasts in the HD Radio format.
 Its HD2 digital subchannel formerly carried iHeartRadio's reggae music service "iRie Radio".
 Its HD3 subchannel carries a simulcast of WAYA-FM, which airs the WAY-FM Network contemporary Christian format.

 History

 Early years

-On May 19, 1983, the station signed on as WBJX.
+On May 19, 1983, the station signed on the air as WBJX.
 It was owned by Sunrise Broadcasting, and aired an adult contemporary music format.
-At first, it’s effective radiated power was 3,000 watts.
+It’s effective radiated power was 3,000 watts, a fraction of its current output.

 The following year, WBJX was bought by O'Grady Communications, which switched the call sign to WLNB.
 The station featured an early form of Urban Adult Contemporary called Heart & Soul, FM 94 WLNB.
-The station aimed its programming at African American adults.
+The station aimed its programming at Charleston's African American community.

 In 1987, WLNB was sold to Jones Eastern Broadcasting of Charleston, which changed the station to a rhythmic contemporary format or "CHUrban" as Hot 94 under the call letters WWHT, with the HT standing for Hot.
-The Hot 94 disc jockeys or "Hot Jocks" as they were known, included Madeline (formerly of crosstown Album Rock WAVF) for mornings, Mick Barker (from rival Top 40 outlet WSSX) for middays, with Chris Kelly (from WMMC/Columbia, South Carolina) for the afternoon, and Rocky Love (from WXTU/Philadelphia) for evenings.
+The Hot 94 disc jockeys or "Hot Jocks" as they were known, included Madeline (formerly of crosstown Album Rock WAVF) for mornings, Mick Barker (from rival Top 40 outlet WSSX) for middays, with Chris Kelly (from WMMC/Columbia) for the afternoon, and Rocky Love (from WXTU/Philadelphia) for evenings.
 The station was programmed by Bob Casey, formerly Vice President of Programming of crosstown WXTC.